+Many decisions are needed about how the Pace assets should be invested.
+These range from high level decisions about asset allocation, which the Trustee make, to decisions on the particular companies we invest in, which are made by our investment managers.
 Our main responsibility is to deliver the best possible outcomes for members.
-Without compromising this duty, we implement responsible investment in a number of ways:
+Without compromising this duty, and as part of our fiduciary duties, we implement responsible investment in a number of ways:

-- We consider the risk associated with ESG issues as part of our investment activities. - Through active ownership, we use our influence as a major institutional investor to promote good ESG practices. - In Pace DB we avoid, as far as reasonably possible, investing in companies that are involved in activities which we believe may conflict with the values of relevant stakeholders. - In Pace DC the Pace Growth (Mixed) Fund and the Pace Growth Shares (2021) Fund, which are used in the default and other lifestyle strategies, take into account the environmental and social behaviours of businesses they invest in, as well as how well they are governed and run, when deciding how much to invest in different companies.
-In addition, we offer an ethical equity fund, the Pace Growth (Ethical Shares) fund.
+- We consider the risk associated with ESG issues as part of our investment activities. - Through active ownership, we use our influence as a major institutional investor to promote good ESG practices. - In Pace DC the Pace Growth (Mixed) Fund and the Pace Growth Shares (2021) Fund, which are used in the default and other lifestyle strategies, take into account the environmental and social behaviours of businesses they invest in, as well as how well they are governed and run, when deciding how much to invest in different companies.
+In addition, we offer an ethical equity fund, the Pace Growth (Ethical Shares) fund. - In Pace DB we considered the approach taken to sustainable investment and climate change when selecting Aviva and PIC as insurance providers to work with when investing in pensioner annuity policies in 2020, and again when selecting Rothesay Life in 2022/2023 to insure the Scheme's remaining uninsured benefits.
+We also considered the issues above when selecting appropriate funds for the remaining assets, which lead to the selection of a pooled cash vehicle which takes into account environmental characteristics when selecting underlying investments.